 The final day of Sukkoth is called The Last Great Day.
 The Last Great Day exactly mirrors Passover in the Jewish Calendar and they divide the year in half (Christ came in the “meridian of time”).
 There was a formal water libation at the temple wherein there was a procession from the temple to the Pool of Siloam led by the high priest.
 The high priest would fetch water and carry it back to the temple altar, representing the water that sprung from the rock Moses struck with his staff in the wilderness.
 Three trumpet blasts were sounded and Isaiah 12:3 was recited: “Therefore with joy shall ye draw water out of the wells of salvation!”
 Christ inserted Himself into that ceremony.
 He stood before the high priests and the pilgrims and announced that He is the living water!

 In the last day, that great day of the feast, Jesus stood and cried, saying, If any man thirst, let him come unto me, and drink (v 37).

 After the first day of the Feast of Trumpets (which was a High Sabbath), and from that day on, pilgrims would ascend the steps to the temple with music and celebration.
-In the temple courtyard were 4 huge menorot (7-branched candlesticks) which were set alight as part of the festivities.
+In the temple courtyard were 4 huge menorot (but these were 4-branched rather than 7-branched candlesticks) which were set alight as part of the festivities.
 After calling Himself the living water, and having gone up and returned from the Mount of Olives, and after the experience with the woman taken in adultery, Christ stood in front of these giant, fiery lamps and stated to the Pharisees,

 I am the light of the world: he that followeth me shall not walk in darkness, but shall have the light of life (John 8:12)